-External radiation therapy requires regular sessions (generally five days per week) during a period of about eight to nine weeks.
 For each treatment, the radiation therapist will help you onto the treatment table and into the correct position.
-Once the therapist is sure you are positioned well, he or she will leave the room and start the radiation treatment.
+Once the therapist is sure you’re positioned well, they’ll leave the room and start the radiation treatment.

-You will be under constant observation during the treatment.
+They’ll watch you closely during the treatment.
 Cameras and an intercom are in the treatment room, so the therapist can always see and hear you.
-Be sure to remain still and relaxed during treatment.
-Let the therapist know if you have any problems or discomfort.
+Try to stay still and relaxed during treatment.
+Let the therapist know if you have any problems or you feel uncomfortable.

-The therapist will be in and out of the room to reposition the machine and change your position.
-The treatment machine will not touch you, and you will feel nothing during the treatment.
-Once the treatment is complete, the therapist will help you off the treatment table.
+They’ll be in and out of the room to reposition the machine and change your position.
+The treatment machine won’t touch you, and you’ll feel nothing during the treatment.
+Once the treatment is done, the therapist will help you off the treatment table.

 The radiation therapist will take a port film, also known as an X-ray, on the first day of treatment and about every week thereafter.
-Port films verify that you are being positioned accurately during your treatments.
+Port films verify that you’re being positioned accurately during your treatments.

-Port films do not provide diagnostic information, so radiation therapists cannot learn about your progress from these films.
-However, port films are important to help the therapists make sure the radiation is delivered to the precise area that needs treatment.
+Port films don’t provide diagnostic information, so radiation therapists can’t learn about your progress from them.
+But these films do help the therapists make sure they’re delivering radiation to the precise area that needs treatment.

 Why Are There Marks on My Skin?